facebookincubator/velox/velox/docs/functions/spark/binary.rst

 Binary Functions
 ================

-.. spark:function:: hash(x) -> integer
+.. spark:function:: hash(x, x1, ..., xn) -> integer

-    Computes the hash of x.
+    Computes the hash of one or more number of input arguments based on the default seed value of 42.

-.. spark:function:: hash_with_seed(seed, x) -> integer
+.. spark:function:: hash_with_seed(seed, x, x1, ..., xn) -> integer

-    Computes the hash of x with seed.
+    Computes the hash of one or more number of input arguments based on a given seed.

+.. spark:function:: xxhash64(x, x1, ..., xn) -> bigint

+    Computes the xxhash64 of one or more number of input arguments based on the default seed value of 42.

+.. spark:function:: xxhash64_with_seed(seed, x) -> bigint

+    Computes the xxhash64 of one or more number of input arguments based on a given seed.

 .. spark:function:: md5(x) -> varbinary